thoughtworks/twde-datalab/README.md

 # notes for setup
 I recommend using anaconda to set up environment using environment.yml

-Yet, sometimes necessary latest version is not available then please use pip in addition. for example, pip install notebook==5.1.0
+Yet, sometimes necessary latest version is not available.
+Then please use pip in addition. for example, pip install notebook==5.1.0